Transcriber: nvidia/parakeet-tdt-0.6b-v2, sat-12l-sm, and large-v3-turbo

 Okay.

-But kind of going back to answer your question, right, like how we actually use this is the modular platforms, which allows you to really encompass a variety of different needs, whether it's reconnaissance, whether it's defense, as Nox mentioned, whether it's offense, there's a variety of platforms, and that's really what we're trying to do here.
+But kind of going back to answer your question, right, like how we actually use this, it's the modular platforms, which allows you to really encompass a variety of different needs, whether it's reconnaissance, whether it's defense, as Knox mentioned, whether it's offense.

-So, hypothetically, let's say that this happens.
+Hypothetically, let's say that this sure happens.

 How are you going to get your drones to the front lines?